Jesparzarom/OpenAIPy-Fragments/README.md

-This is the README for the OpenAIPy Fragments extension, which provides helpful code snippets for developing with the OpenAI library.
+This is the README for the OpenAIPy Fragments extension, which provides helpful code snippets for developing with the OpenAI library in Python (openai-python).

 # Usage
 ## ✨ Features